The road to success is a lonely journey, but you never travel alone.

 Accountability means answering or accounting for your actions and results.

-It’s what leaders want more of themselves and their teams.
+It’s what leaders want more of from themselves and their teams.

 The probability of you achieving something is directly linked to being specific and committed according to a study developed by the Association for Training and Development (ATD).